sschuhmi/sschuhmi.github.io/_posts/2024-07-05-developer_workstart.md

 In this article, we focused on questions concerning the preferred working times of software developers, trying to find out if there is something special about them (i.e., being passionated “coders at night”) or if they are rather traditional workers that prefer to work at daylight times.

 Analyzing the results of the regarded survey showed that …
--	… the vast majority of developers prefers not to work at night
+-	...the vast majority of developers prefers not to work at night, but rather at traditional working times over the day
--	… developers tend to be happier and/or earn more if they prefer to work at traditional daylight times
+-	...developers tend to be happier and/or earn more if they prefer to work at traditional daylight times
--	… ”early birds” which would like to start an 8h working day in the early morning are supposed to earn the highest salaries
+-	...”early birds” which would like to start an 8h working day in the early morning are supposed to earn the highest salaries

 These results seem to unmask the established hypotheses (e.g., in [[2]](#ref2), [[6]](#ref6)) to be rather prejudices up to urban legends than representing the truth.